 When diluted with water, Pine-Sol works well for cleaning bookshelves, hardwood floors and tables.
 Use some caution when cleaning wood furniture or floors; if the wood isn't well sealed, liquids like Pine-Sol could damage the wood.

 Use Pine-Sol to disinfect tools without making them rust.
 The product also cleans and disinfects walls, floors, appliances, storage containers and shelves.
-For best results when disinfecting, allow Pine-Sol to sit on the surface for 10 minutes before washing away
+For best results when disinfecting, allow non-diluted Pine-Sol to sit on the surface for 10 minutes before washing away.

 The Laundry Room